China’s Fosun-backed Gland Pharma files papers for Rs 5,000-6,000 crore IPO

 “COVID-19 hasn’t hit the operations of Gland Pharma and it’s been business as usual for the firm.
 The firm will inform the Chinese regulators and authorities as well regarding the DRHP filing,” a third individual told Moneycontrol.

 All the four individuals spoke to Moneycontrol on condition of anonymity.
-Moneycontrol couldn’t immediately reach Gland Pharma, Citi, Nomura, Kotak Mahindra Capital and Haitong Securities for a comment.
-Email queries have been sent to the company and the bankers and this article will be updated as soon as we hear from them.
+Citi declined to comment in response to an email query.
+Moneycontrol couldn’t immediately reach Gland Pharma, Nomura, Kotak Mahindra Capital, Haitong Securities, Cyril Amarchand Mangaldas and S&R Associates for a comment.
+Email queries have been sent to the company and others and this article will be updated as soon as we hear from them.

 Gland Pharma is a pure-play generic injectable pharmaceutical products company founded in 1978 by PVN Raju.
 Dr Ravi Penmetsa, who has been the Vice Chairman and Managing Director of the firm since 1999, took up an advisory role in 2019 to support the management, which is currently led by MD and CEO Srinivas Sadu.
 The company earns a bulk of its revenues from the US and European markets.
 It had pioneered Heparin (an anti-coagulant that is used during surgeries and in the treatment of heart attacks) technology in India.

-The company has four manufacturing facilities: three at Hyderabad and one at Visakhapatnam.
-Its range of injectables include vials, ampoules, pre-filled syringes, lyophilised vials, dry powders, infusions and ophthalmic solutions.
+The company has seven manufacturing facilities: four at Hyderabad and three at Visakhapatnam.
+Gland Pharma has established a portfolio of products across various therapeutic segments such as anti-diabetic, anti-infectives, anti-malaria, anti-neoplastics, blood-related, cardiac, gastro-intestinal and hormones through a combination of delivery systems including liquid vials, lyophilized vials, pre-filled syringes, ampoules, bags and drops.
+It sells its products primarily under a business to business (“B2B”) model in over 60 countries as of March 31, 2020, including the United States, Europe, Canada, Australia, India and rest of the world.
+As of March 31, 2020, Gland Pharma employed 3,791 people across its facilities in India.

-Gland Pharma’s manufacturing facilities have been approved by the US Food & Drug Administration (USFDA), Medicines and Healthcare Products Regulatory Agency (UK MHRA) and other regulators and is present in more than 90 countries, its website stated.
+Gland Pharma’s manufacturing facilities have been approved by the US Food & Drug Administration (USFDA), Medicines and Healthcare Products Regulatory Agency (UK MHRA) and other regulators.

 "Gland Pharma was acquired by the Group in 2017.
 In 2018, it benefited from the growth of major products such as vancomycin, enoxaparin injection and caspofungin and recorded a 26.62 percent year-on-year increase in revenue as compared to 2017.
 Net profit rose 39.92 percent YoY," said the 2018 annual report of Fosun Pharma.On February 28, 2019, Frank Yao, Co-Chairman, Fosun Pharma, told Moneycontrol that the integration process of Gland Pharma with Fosun is over and that the company has plans to expand its manufacturing footprint and add more products to its pipeline.